 Note 5 These can be hired by arrangement from specialist gear stores in Scotland, Snowdonia and the Lake District.
 We will provide links to nearby stores but it will be your responsibility to ensure that you have the right fit boots and this may mean meeting with the store the day beforehand.

 * Items with an asterisk are items which we can provide/provide advice about (e.g. expedition food) but it is essential to discuss what you may need beforehand with us.
 Please note there is an additional cost for providing food, tents, stoves, sleeping bags and roll mats (please see the Make a Booking page for details).
-We will bring a trowel, first aid kits and bothy shelters.
+We strongly recommend getting your own as these items are always useful.
+But we appreciate those visiting Britain from abroad may not be able to carry these items.
+We will bring a trowel, general first aid kit and bothy shelter.

 In reality a lot will depend on the weather conditions on the day and the weather in Britain is notorious for being difficult to predict.
 We can hire out bits of kit apart from personal items.
 If you are new to the outdoors we’d recommend you don’t spend a fortune on new gear until you’ve been out with us so that we can suggest clothing/equipment that might work for you.
 If you have any questions please don't hesitate to get in touch.
 You can also download a pdf version of the gear list as a checklist pdf by clicking the green box below.